rbi-mtm/ams/day2/README.md

 -5.8718   6.0677   6.0677   6.0677   8.6242   8.6242   8.6242   9.3285
 ```

-There are 8 bands because we specified `nbnds=8` in the input file.
+There are 8 bands because we specified `nbnds = 8` in the input file.
 We also have:

 ```bash